Alcatecablee/Neurolint/replit.md

-# NeuroLint CLI - Open Source Repository
+# NeuroLint CLI - Official Repository

 ## What This Repository Is

-This is the **official open source repository** for NeuroLint CLI - a deterministic, rule-based code transformation tool for TypeScript, JavaScript, React, and Next.js projects.
-This repository is now prepared for public release and Y Combinator application.
+This is the **official repository** for NeuroLint CLI - a deterministic, rule-based code transformation tool for TypeScript, JavaScript, React, and Next.js projects.
+Licensed under Business Source License 1.1, prepared for public release and Y Combinator application.

 ## Project Status